RambunctiousCookie/Fruit-Classification-Project/README.md

-# Python Convolutional Neural Network (CNN) for Fruit Classification
+# Convolutional Neural Network (CNN) for Fruit Classification
-This is a simple project that generates a randomized json output with configurable attributes and key-value data.
-It uses a command-line interface.

 ## Introduction
 This project leverages existing libraries to develop an image Classifier that can correctly identify different types of fruit.